Cadrew/ocs-video-comparison/README.md

 The script is only compatible with Windows.
 The goal is to compare two videos using PSNR and MSE estimator.

-It can compare videos in the following formats :
+It can compare videos in the following formats:
 - MKV
 - MP4
 - MOV